bayezid-m/Alihyva/README.md

 ## Description

 This is a fullstack project containig both client side and server side.
-The application is an ecommerce site where the server side has been made with ASP.Net Core, client side with ReactJS and PostgreSQL as database.
+The application is an ecommerce site where the server side has been made with ASP.Net Core, client side with ReactJS and  Azur PostgreSQL as database.
 The server side provides the rest APIs and also connect the database.
 The frontend as well as client side handles the functions of an ecommrce side.